 While not specifically published for the YA market, this guide has a lot of potential appeal for a teens.
-In comic format, two characters who represent the writers successfully speak to their dual audience: Archie, who is nonbinary and uses they/them pronouns, addresses nonbinary readers from a place of compassionate experience, while Tristan, who is cis and uses he/him pronouns, address cis readers and models good allyship.
+In comic format, two characters who represent the writers successfully speak to their dual audience: Archie, who is nonbinary and whose pronouns are they/them, addresses nonbinary readers from a place of compassionate experience, while Tristan, who is cis and whise pronouns are he/him, address cis readers and models good allyship.
 Making a case for basic human empathy, it stresses the importance of correctly using people’s pronouns and offers the tools to make that easier.
-For cis folks, it provides a grammatical explanation of pronouns, examples of how to use alternative pronouns, scripts for including pronouns in introductions and for apologizing for misgendering people, and advice for handling situations where someone else is doing the misgendering.
+For cis folks, it provides a grammatical explanation of pronouns, examples of how to use alternative pronouns, scripts for including pronouns in introductions and apologizing for misgendering people, and advice for handling situations where someone else is doing the misgendering.
 For non-binary folks, it offers encouragement about asserting one’s pronouns and tips for self-care.
 Helpfully, it also discusses how to adopt gender-neutral language in everyday situations to be more accommodating of everyone.

 This guide does a fantastic job of delivering the information it promises to in exactly the quick and easy way it promises.
 Smart and to the point, with just the right amount of humor to keep it engaging, it fulfills its mission of being an approachable fast-read primer.
 The intentionality behind its production stands out, too; it’s purposefully designed as a cheap paperback for the sake of financial accessibility.